yaoyuanyou/UMD/INST630_Programming_For_The_Information_Professional/README.md

-# INST630
+# University of Maryland-College Park MIM
-University of Maryland Master Program Course
+University of Maryland Master Program of Information Management.